hotosm/osm-rawdata/docs/overture.md

 - phone - The phone number if it has one
 - websites - The website URL if it has one
 - value - The name of the amenity if known
+- locality - The location on the planet, usually a city

+A quick scan seems to show personal data and not just amenities.
+There doesn't appear to be sufficient metadata to filter this automatically without following the link to their facebook page.
+There are many amenities though, but has the same problem.

 ### Highways

-In the current highway _segment_ data files, the only source is OSM.
-In that cases it's better to use uptodate OSM data.
+In the current highway _segment_ data files, the only source currently is OSM.
+In that cases it's better to use up to date OSM data.
 It'll be interesting to see if Overture imports the publically available highway datasets from the USGS, or some state governments.
 That would be very useful.
+But otherwise the highway data is useless to improve map data.

 The Overture _segments_ data files are equivalent to an OSM way, with tags specific to that highway linestring.
 There are separate data files for _connections_, that are equivalant to an OSM relation.
+Once again though, since all the data is currently from OSM, it's better to just use OSM data.

-### Admin Boundaries
+### Admin Boundaries And Base Data

-The administrative boundaries data is only OSM data, so there is no reason to care about these files.
+Currently all the data in these datsets is from OSM, so there is no reason to care about these files.

 # Special Columns